NethermindEth/Forta-Agents/OlympusDAO-Agent-Suit/InitializeBondTerms/README.md

 ## Alerts

 - olympus-bond-4
-  - Fired when a transaction a call to `initializeBondTerms` function ocur in Bonds Contracts
+  - Fired when a call to `initializeBondTerms` function occurs in Bonds Contracts
   - Severity is always set to "Info"
   - Type is always set to "Info"
   - Metadata contains: